fraterm/diceroll/README.md

   Number and type of dice part required

 ## Future Plans
-* If there's no string, drop into a "rolling shell" or "rolling session" where you type dicestrings and they are parsed from the line...
+* If there are no positional string arguments, drop into a "rolling shell" or "rolling session" where you type dicestrings and they are parsed from the line...
 * fill in the options existing to operate similarly to rolldice
 * someday I might integrate with GNOLLs amazing TTRPG dice string parser.
 * Profit?